SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 In the present study, we established the importance of the microbial community structure in determining the extent of tumorigenesis.
-We demonstrated that manipulation of the murine gut microbiome with different antibiotic regimens resulted in non-overlapping community structures that were associated with disparate levels of tumorigenesis.
+We demonstrated that manipulation of the murine gut microbiota with different antibiotic regimens resulted in non-overlapping community structures that were associated with disparate levels of tumorigenesis.
 Enrichment in the relative abundance of several bacterial populations was associated with high and low levels of colon tumors.
-We determined that the outgrowth of potentially inflammatory members of the gut microbiome was associated with increased tumorigenesis only when there was a corresponding decrease in potentially protective, butyrate producing bacteria.
-By perturbing the bacterial community at two different time points during the AOM/DSS model, we determined that the gut microbiome affects tumorigenesis via a mechanism that does not involve AOM-induced carcinogenesis.
+We determined that the outgrowth of potentially inflammatory members of the gut microbiota was associated with increased tumorigenesis only when there was a corresponding decrease in potentially protective, butyrate producing bacteria.
+By perturbing the bacterial community at two different time points during the AOM/DSS model, we determined that the gut microbiota affects tumorigenesis via a mechanism that does not involve AOM-induced carcinogenesis.
-Our experiments also demonstrated that targeting the gut microbiome at the emergence of dysbiosis (i.e. after the first round of DSS in the AOM/DSS model) is a viable strategy for the amelioration of colon tumorigenesis.
+Our experiments also demonstrated that targeting the gut microbiota at the emergence of dysbiosis (i.e. after the first round of DSS in the AOM/DSS model) is a viable strategy for the amelioration of colon tumorigenesis.